usnistgov/ndn-dpdk/iface/mockface/README.md

 Packets transmitted through a mock face are accumulated on `MockFace.TxInterests`, `MockFace.TxData`, or `MockFace.TxNacks` slices.
 Test code is responsible for freeing these packets.

+FaceId of MockFace is randomly assigned from the range 0x0001-0x0FFF.

+MockFace's send path is not thread safe.